MadsThy/CopterDrone/README.md

 6. Edit wpa_supplicant.conf with the changes from the below guide "Wifi guide" to make it connect to wifi after initial setup.
 7. Insert SD-card into RPi and power it up.

-* NOTE: Username "apsync" and password "apsync".
+* NOTE: Username "pi" and password "raspberry". *

 ## Commmands to run after installing Raspbian
 1. sudo apt-get update (takes up to 5 minutes)